We help couples look great on their wedding day.

 This is an example of a lovely simple dance performed by Bogdan and Denisa at their wedding:

-Here is an example of an elaborate vision for a wedding performance that we had so much fun helping Graham and Amy prepare for:
+Here is more of an elaborate vision for a wedding performance, a real show dance that showcases their personalities, that we had so much fun helping Graham and Amy prepare for:

 Wedding Dance Tips from the Experts